Pasta with Sausage and Mushrooms

 Historical Notes for this Recipe:

-This recipe was posted in 2010 in a version with Dreamfields or whole wheat pasta.
-It was updated to add a low-carb recipe using Palmini Pasta in 2021 and last updated to add the option for Fiber Gourmet Light Spaghetti in 2023.
+This recipe for sausage and mushrooms with pasta was posted in 2010 in a version with Dreamfields or whole wheat pasta.
+It was updated to add a low-carb recipe using Palmini Pasta in 2021, updated to add the option for Fiber Gourmet Light Spaghetti in 2023, and the recipe was last updated with more information in 2024.

 40 Comments on “Pasta with Sausage and Mushrooms”